Microfluidics in 2025: Applications, Trends & How It Work

 A lung-on-a-chip microdevice, Wyss Institute, Harvard University

-• Electrokinetics: Often used for fluid manipulation without mechanical parts.
+• Electrokinetics: Allows fluid movement without mechanical pumps.

 Learn more about microfluidics in our blog article section.